-We focused on our 3 main functionalities and their benefits (structured communication, automatic reporting and shared goals) and offered three different onboarding flows according to our user’s main need.
+We focused on our 3 main functionalities and their benefits (structured communication, automatic reporting, and shared goals) and offered three different onboarding flows according to our user’s main needs.

-The idea was both to understand what was the main motivation of our potential customers, and to provide an insight of how the app could help meet their needs in a few minutes.
+The idea was both to understand what was the main motivation of our potential customers and to provide insight into how the app could help meet their needs in a few minutes.

-After following the account set up wizard, the users arrived to the main dashboard and they were able to see right away the results of what they had been building.
+After following the account setup wizard, the users arrived at the main dashboard and they were able to see right away the results of what they had been building.

-I worked mainly in adapting the content of the homepage and copywriting of the different screens of the new onboarding flow.
+I worked mainly on adapting the content of the homepage and copywriting the different screens of the new onboarding flow.

 Step 4: User Testing and Iteration

 Once we had our new mockups ready with Sketch, we put together an interactive prototype with Invision.
-We invited a couple of potential users and I took part of the testing to check the new onboarding flow and gather feedback.
+We invited some potential users and I took part in the testing to check the new onboarding flow and gather feedback.

 This allowed us to improve our designs, such as clearly showing the specific questions that would be sent in the “Effective alignment” path.
-And also removing the screen that asked to send team invitations, as users preferred to see first how the actual dashboard would look like.
+And also we removed the screen that asked to send team invitations, as users preferred to see first how the actual dashboard would look like.